-The plate and gasket material, size, quantity, etc. are determined by the medium flow rate, physical properties, pressure drop and temperature.
+The plate and gasket material, size, quantity, etc. are determined by the medium flow rate, physical properties, pressure drop, and temperature.
 A different design of corrugated plate structure not only increases the turbulence, but also the support points between the plates which can hold higher pressure.

-- Selection of connection size – Before selecting the connection size, we always need to consider the velocity in nozzles to make sure as per the velocity, and we are choosing the right connection size.
-(Always seek recommendation of a technical expert before finalizing)
+- Selection of connection size – Before selecting the connection size, we always need to consider the velocity in nozzles to make sure as per the velocity, we are choosing the right connection size.
+(Always seek the recommendation of a technical expert before finalizing)